Congruency-Constrained TU Problems Beyond the Bimodular Case: Solving base block problems

 \begin{mdframed}[innerleftmargin=0.5em, innertopmargin=0.5em, innerrightmargin=0.5em, innerbottommargin=0.5em, userdefinedwidth=0.95\linewidth, align=center] {\textbf{Exact Length Circulation (\hypertarget{prb:XLC}{XLC}):}} Let $G=(V,A)$ be a digraph with capacities $u\colon A\to\mathbb{Z}_{>0}$ and arc lengths $\ell \colon A\to\mathbb{Z}$.
 Given $L\in\mathbb{Z}$, find a circulation $f$ in the given network such that $\ell(f)=L$. \end{mdframed}

 Exact length circulation problems can be solved using a randomized pseudopolynomial algorithm, as shown by \textcite{camerini_1992_rpp}.
 They reduce the problem to an exact cost perfect matching problem, which can then be reduced to computing the coefficients of a well-defined polynomial.
-The following theorem summarizes the result of \textcite{camerini_1992_rpp} for \XLC{}. \begin{theorem}[\cite{camerini_1992_rpp}] There is a randomized algorithm to solve \XLC{} problems in a directed graph $G=(V,E)$ with capacities $u\colon A\to\mathbb{Z}_{\geq 0}$ in time $\mathrm{poly}(|V|, \max_{a\in A}u(a), \max_{a\in A}|\ell(a)|)$. \end{theorem}
+The following theorem summarizes the result of \textcite{camerini_1992_rpp} for \XLC{}. \begin{theorem}[\cite{camerini_1992_rpp}] There is a randomized algorithm for \XLC{} problems in a directed graph $G=(V,E)$ with capacities $u\colon A\to\mathbb{Z}_{\geq 0}$ in time $\mathrm{poly}(|V|, \max_{a\in A}u(a), \max_{a\in A}|\ell(a)|)$. \end{theorem}

 Thus, it remains to build the connection between \CCC{} and \XLC{} problems.
-We achieve this by integrating the contributions $\eta(a)$ of every arc towards the congruency constraint into its length, and searching for the minimum length of a suitable circulation using binary search, thereby obtaining the following lemma. \begin{lemma} Every \CCC{} problem in a graph $G=(V,A)$ with modulus $m$, arc lengths $\ell\colon A\to\mathbb{Z}$, and capacities $u\colon A\to\{0, 1, \ldots, m-1\}$ can be polynomially reduced to $\mathrm{poly}(m, |V|, |A|, \max_{a\in A}|\ell(a)|)$ many \XLC{} problems in $G$ with the same capacities. \end{lemma}
+We achieve this by integrating the contributions $\eta(a)$ of every arc towards the congruency constraint into its length, and searching for the minimum length of a suitable circulation using binary search, thereby obtaining the following lemma. \begin{lemma} A \CCC{} problem in a graph $G=(V,A)$ with arc lengths $\ell\colon A\to\mathbb{Z}$, capacities $u\colon A\to\{0, 1, \ldots, m-1\}$, and modulus $m$ can be polynomially reduced to $\mathrm{poly}(m, |V|, |A|, \max_{a\in A}|\ell(a)|)$ many \XLC{} problems in $G$ with the same capacities. \end{lemma}